guruvyasa/A-Quick-Java-Primer/operators.md

 ```

 By the end of this program, the variable thirdString contains "This is a concatenated string.", which gets printed to standard output.

+## Equality and Relational Operators

+The equality and relational operators determine if one operand is greater than, less than, equal to, or not equal to another operand.
+The majority of these operators will probably look familiar to you as well.
+Keep in mind that you must use "==", not "=", when testing if two primitive values are equal.

+==      equal to

+!=      not equal to

+\>       greater than

+\>=      greater than or equal to

+<       less than

+<=      less than or equal to